wrrnw/notes/COMP30023_Computer_Systems/Lecture_Summary.md

 - **Over a Channel with Bit Errors: rdt 2.1**
 	- Since the ACK/NAK could also corrupt.
 The question is how the protocol should handle the errors in ACK/NAK
 		- The sender resends the current data packet when it receives the garbled ACK or NAK packet
-			- Issue: The receiver cannot know the a priori whether the arriving packet contains new data or is a retransmission
+			- Issue: The receiver cannot know the priori whether the arriving packet contains new data or is a retransmission
 			- Solution: Add a new field called sequence number in the data packet.
 In a stop-and-wait protocol, a 1-bit sequence number will suffice.
 Specifically, the sender alternates the 1-bit sequence number between 0 and 1 for every new data packet
 		![rdt2.1 picture1](Image/rdt2.1_pic1.png)
 		![rdt2.1 picture2](Image/rdt2.1_pic2.png)